 Identified by a team of University of Miami researchers in 1996, umami is our fifth taste — the long-lost counterpart of four other tastes with which we are far more familiar, sweet, salty, sour and bitter.
 Since the research team published its findings in 2000, umami has seized the interest of other scientists, health professionals, food manufacturers and chefs around the world.

 Many people struggle to define umami, often calling it savory, meaty or rich.
-They try to explain it by referring to dishes in which umami is the star performer: a golden chicken soup, roasted shiitake mushrooms or navy beans simmered with the bone of a well-cured ham.
+They try to explain it by referring to food examples of umami: a golden chicken soup, roasted shiitake mushrooms or navy beans simmered with the bone of a well-cured ham.

 Even though it wouldn’t be any easier to describe salty or sweet without referring to the way those tastes are represented in certain foods, umami comes off as somehow more exotic.
 That explains why some consumers are compelled and others leery about the sudden wave of interest in all things umami.